ipinfo/csharp/README.md

 `ipResponse.CountryName` will return the country name, whereas `ipResponse.Country` can be used to fetch the country code.

-Additionally `ipResponse.IsEU` will return `true` if the country is a member of the European Union (EU), `response.CountryFlag` will return emoji and unicode of country's flag and `response.CountryCurrency` will return code and symbol of country's currency.
+Additionally `ipResponse.IsEU` will return `true` if the country is a member of the European Union (EU), `response.CountryFlag` will return emoji and unicode of country's flag, `response.CountryCurrency` will return code and symbol of country's currency and `response.Continent` will return code and name of the continent.

 ```csharp
 string ip = "1.1.1.1";